activeloopai/snark-doc/README.md

 ```
 snark start
 ```
 This will create a pod with default configuration.
-By default, your pod will have one P106 GPU and will have pytorch preinstalled.
+By default, your pod will have a randomized id, one P106 GPU and pytorch preinstalled.
 You can create a custom pod by specifying the following parameters:
 ```
   -t, --pod_type [pytorch|tensorflow|theano|mxnet|caffe]
                                   Pody type (['pytorch', 'tensorflow',